gufolabs/gufo_loader/docs/faq.md

 You can use `__import__` function, but you need to add a boilerplate code to find the real plugin implementation.
 Also, you need some kind of wrapping to settle the type hinting.
 And you need to reimplement it again and again in every new project.
-Consider the Gufo Labs Loader as the library and the methodology, based on best practices.
+Consider the *Gufo Loader* as the library and the methodology, based on best practices.

 > How can I load and initialize all plugins on startup?